LuYs04/Lat_Arm-transliteration/README.md

 # Lat_Arm-transliteration 🇦🇲

 **Lat_Arm-transliteration** is an AI-based tool for converting Latin-scripted Armenian text into Armenian letters.
-The project is developed as a **diploma thesis** and focuses on building a fast, accurate, and lightweight transliteration system for Armenian language processing.
+The project is developed as a **diploma project** and focuses on building a fast, accurate, and lightweight transliteration system for Armenian language processing.

 ---